1961 Ferrari 250 PF Cabriolet

 Described as a poor man's Cobra, the Sunbeam Tiger was the cheapest way to have a Shelby engineered, Ford V8 powered two-seat British convertible.
 The Tiger did 0-60mph in 7.8 seconds with top speed of 120mph, not as fast as the Cobra, but respectable.

-For 1967 the V8 was increased to 289cu in. but was still the lowest powered version in Ford's stable.
-With a 2bbl carburetor the engine in the Tiger was a long way short of the hottest 289 packing 271 horsepower.
+For 1967 the V8 was increased to 289 cubic inches (4.7ltr) but was still the lowest powered version in Ford's stable.
+With a 2bbl carburetor, the engine in the Tiger was a long way short of the hottest 289 packing 271 horsepower.
 The Tiger II had 36bhp more than the 260 V8 series 1, but wasn't much faster as it struggled to get the additional power to the road via puny 13 inch wheels.

 Max's Tiger had all the gadgets — rotating licence plate, ramming bumperettes, machine gun trapdoor, smoke screen and, would you believe...passenger ejector seat.